 How seizure of demonetised currency led to busting of terror funding by naxals

-New Delhi, Oct 22: The National Investigation Agency has filed its chargesheet against 11 persons accused in the naxal terror funding case.
+New Delhi, Oct 22: The National Investigation Agency (NIA) has filed its charge sheet against 11 persons accused in the Naxal terror funding case.

 The 11 persons have been accused of raising funds through extortion/ levy collection and further legitimising this illegal money by investing in banking channels and dubious shell companies in the names of close associates and family members of Dinesh Gope, the supremo of the PLFI.